 Dedicated seed sites like those carry high-quality organic seeds and will likely have the most varieties available.

-Now that you know what carrot companion plants to grow, you’re all set for a delicious bounty of organic carrots.
+Now that you know what companions to grow with carrots, you’re all set for a delicious bounty of organic treats.
 Just remember that an ounce of prevention is worth a pound of a cure and you’ll be set.